 The classes and workshops offered in Fall 2017 are the following:

-Classes are open to individuals of all backgrounds, skill levels, and experiences, and are designed to fit around the schedules of working adults (taking place weekday evenings or weekend afternoons).
-Most classes are held at the Piper Writers House, the historic President’s Cottage on the ASU Tempe Campus.
 Class sizes range between 8 and 12 students in order to ensure an intimate, individualized educational experience, and fees range from $50 to $250 (with discounts for students and individuals who are members of the Piper Circle of Friends).
 Classes can also qualify for professional development credit with the Arizona Department of Education.
 Individuals can register for classes through the Piper Center’s website, where they can also find more information about the courses.